the-t-in-rtf/gpii-testem/README.md

 You can run the tests using the command `npm test`.
 You are not required to have Testem installed globally to run the tests.

+# A Warning about Internet Explorer 11

+There is currently [a bug in Testem](https://github.com/testem/testem/issues/1184) that results in IE11 windows opened by Testem not being closed when the tests finish.
+Until that bug is resolved, if you are running tests from Windows, you will need to close any open IE11 windows before launching the tests.